Lake-Tuggeranong-College/Holocron/_Certificate III E Course/WebDev/_instructions/GazeElectric/_Gaze Electric Tutorial.md

 See here : [[Slides - Databases]]

-## Step-by-Step Guide: Create your first table
+## How To Guide: Create your first table

 > [!note] Goal: This guide will walk you through setting up the initial database infrastructure required for the shopfront web application.